 5. FilterBuy Allergen Odor Eliminator Furnace Air Filter

-- MERV 8 (Odor Eliminator) synthetic media protects homes from adverse smells while trapping 90% of airborne particles without impacting air flow
+- MERV 8 (Odor Eliminator) synthetic media (comparable with MPR 600 & FPR 5) protects homes from adverse smells while trapping 90% of airborne particles without impacting air flow

 - Industrial-grade beverage board frames with dual wire backings outperform standard cardboard designs